TIMEX x Todd Snyder Reissue of a Classic & Iconic 1950s Marlin - Japan Exclusive, March 2016.

 The history of Snyder's collaboration with TIMEX is very interesting, dating as far back as the 2008.
 The history and trajectory of Snyder himself as a designer is also very interesting, and it is worth noting that both the development of the TIMEX x Snyder watches, as well as the history of the Snyder's retail presence, is closely tied to Japan.
 More on this later.

 BTW, this is Alan, and thanks for your interest in these reviews.
-I can be reached by email or at Twitter.
+I can be reached by email.
 I would like to talk a little bit about the original TIMEX that inspired this re-issue.
 I'm not sure of the exact date, but for the sake of it, I will say it's "from 1954."
 The Marlin at that time was a relatively new model of "TIMEX" from the US Time Corporation, and was promoted as a sturdy watch; dustproof, waterproof, shockproof.
 See further below, a portion from a larger ad, March 1953, suggests that the Marlin would be good for a mechanic.
 Here is the entire ad from where that was taken.

 Two pics above of the original dial.
 It's got green radium-painted hours, TIMEX and WATERPROOF (in red, I love this) on the dial.
 There are 60 sec/min hash marks at the periphery of the dial, with numbers every 5.
 At the far bottom is written MADE IN GREAT BRITAIN.
 It is hard to show in photos, there are fine vertical striations on the portions of dial central to the hash marks